 The Incident Command System (ICS) is a component of the National Incident Management System.
-Click or tap here to enter text. has adopted the National Incident Management System (NIMS) for planning and responding to emergency situations and uses ICS to address critical incidents and/or crises when multiagency response is required.
+[School Division] has adopted the National Incident Management System (NIMS) for planning and responding to emergency situations and uses ICS to address critical incidents and/or crises when a multiagency response is required.
 All schools are required to use NIMS and ICS for incident management.